Electric Rabbit Fencing

 Note the angle at which the Flexinett is tilted.

-Electric netting is purchased as a stand-alone product as may be found at the top of the screen.
-Tips on erecting the net may be found on this highlighted page These nets are then attached to a suitable energizer.
+Electric netting is purchased as a stand-alone product as may be seen pictured in the image above.
+Tips on erecting the net.
+These nets are then attached to a suitable energizer.
 Netting is very resource hungry and require stronger energizers.

 Erected Line Fencing